hervenivon/awesome-discoveries/README.md

 This repository uses the `hugo` static site generator along with the "Book" template.
 The result is hosted on AWS Amplify.

-To get a hugo template with AWS Amplify please refer to my other repository [hugo-book-amplify-template](https://github.com/hervenivon/hugo-book-amplify-template).
+To get a hugo static site generation template working with AWS Amplify please refer to my other repository [hugo-book-amplify-template](https://github.com/hervenivon/hugo-book-amplify-template).

 ## 🛠 Development